agroimpacts/mapping-africa/README.md

 An example of how to view the data (using a Jupyter notebook) is available [here](https://github.com/agroimpacts/webmapper.git).

+## Usage
+Use of these maps is governed by the terms of the [Planet NICFI participant license agreement](https://assets.planet.com/docs/Planet_ParticipantLicenseAgreement_NICFI.pdf)

 ## Publications

 Estes, L.D., Wussah, A.O. & Asipinu, M.D.
 (2022a) [Final report - Phase